Local Index Theory for Lorentzian Manifolds: Introduction

-Developing index theory for Lorentzian manifolds seems hopeless at first since Dirac-type operators are hyperbolic in this case and on a closed manifold an operator needs to be elliptic to be Fredholm.
+Developing index theory for Lorentzian manifolds seems hopeless at first, since Dirac-type operators are hyperbolic in this case.
+On a closed manifold an operator needs to be elliptic to be Fredholm.
 So there is no Lorentzian analog to the Atiyah-Singer index theorem.
 Surprisingly, the situation changes in the presence of boundary.
-In \cite{Baer:2015aa} we showed a Lorentzian index theorem for Dirac operators on globally hyperbolic spacetimes with appropriate boundary conditions imposed in the timelike future and past.
+In \cite{Baer:2015aa} we proved a Lorentzian index theorem for Dirac operators on globally hyperbolic spacetimes with appropriate boundary conditions imposed in the timelike future and past.
 This is an analog to the Atiyah-Patodi-Singer index theorem in the Riemannian setting.
+In fact, the boundary conditions and the geometric formula for the index are exactly the same as in the Riemannian setting.

-This allows for the direct application of index theory in physically relevant situations in general relativity when separation of variables and reduction to an elliptic system or Wick rotation is not possible.
-For example, the chiral anomaly in quantum field theory can be understood as such an index (\cite{baerstroh2015chiral}).
-This Lorentzian index theorem was extended to the non-compact Callias setting in \cite{MR4054812} and to a non-compact $\Gamma$-equivariant setting in \cite{damaschke}.
-Parts of the theorem have also been generalized to a more abstract framework (\cite{ronge},\cite{dungen}), and we also mention the extension of \cite{shenwrochna} that replaces the timelike compact dynamics by asymptotic conditions for infinite times.
-The fact that this hyperbolic operator is Fredholm is in all these cases not based on elliptic theory but rather relies on H\"ormander's propagation of singularities theorem.
-This is reminiscent of the use of propagation estimates by H\"ormander showing finite dimensionality of the space of solutions of operators of real principal type (see \cite{MR0388464}).
-We mention that refined propagation of singularities is also a key behind the Fredholm theory introduced by Vasy (\cite{MR3117526}) which has found many applications.
+This allows for the direct application of index theory in situations relevant in relativistic physics, when separation of variables and reduction to an elliptic system or Wick rotation is not possible.
+For example, the chiral anomaly in quantum field theory can be understood as such an index \cite{baerstroh2015chiral}.

+The Lorentzian index theorem was extended to more general boundary conditions by the first author and Hannes in \cite{BaerHannes}, to the noncompact Callias setting by Braverman in \cite{MR4054812}, and to a noncompact $\Gamma$-equivariant setting by Damaschke in \cite{damaschke}.
+Parts of the theorem have also been generalized to a more abstract framework by van den Dungen and Ronge in \cites{ronge,dungen}.
+In \cite{shenwrochna}, Shen and Wrochna replace the timelike compact dynamics by asymptotic conditions for infinite times.

+The fact that this hyperbolic operator is Fredholm is in all these cases not based on elliptic theory, but rather relies on H\"ormander's propagation of singularities theorem.
+This is reminiscent of the use of propagation estimates by H\"ormander showing finite dimensionality of the space of solutions of operators of real principal type, see \cite{MR0388464}.
+We mention that refined propagation of singularities is also a key behind the Fredholm theory introduced by Vasy \cite{MR3117526}, which has found many applications.

-The present paper deals with two important generalizations of the Lorentzian index theorem:
+The present paper extends the Lorentzian index theorem in two directions: